Football in Algeria: Beginning

 On 11 April 1882, during the French occupation of Algeria era, the first Algerian club was formed in Oran.
-L'Oranaise Club was founded by European settlers, it's one of the first clubs in all Africa continent.
+L'Oranaise Club was founded by European settlers, it's one of the first clubs on the entire African continent.
 On 5 February 1894, Club des Joyeusetés d'Oran, was founded in the neighborhood El-Derb of Oran.
-It was followed in the same year by the Club Athlétique Liberté d'Oran (CAL Oran), formed in 1897 by European settlers too in the neighborhood Saint-Antoine of Oran under the name Club Athlétique d'Oran.
+It was followed by the Club Athlétique Liberté d'Oran (CAL Oran), formed in 1897 by European settlers too in the neighborhood Saint-Antoine of Oran under the name Club Athlétique d'Oran.
 These are the first clubs in the country and the Maghreb.
 Other clubs will follow later, and will be created in various cities including Oran.

-In 1898 was created the first Muslim club, CS Constantine was born in Constantine under the name of IKBAL Emancipation.
+In 1898 the first Muslim football club, CS Constantine, was created in Constantine under the name of IKBAL Emancipation.

-In 1911 the French Football Federation creates a North African Championship representing the third French division (honor league), which became an official competition in 1921 after creation in 1920 of the three regional leagues in Oran, Algiers and Constantine, the winner of each league qualify to a North African Championship.
+In 1911 the French Football Federation created a North African Championship representing the third French division (honor league), which became an official competition in 1921 after creation in 1920 of the three regional leagues in Oran, Algiers and Constantine.
+The winner of each league qualified for the North African Championship.